Which Is True About a Spouse Term Rider?

 The True Benefits of Adding a Spouse Term Rider

 There are many perks to adding a spouse term rider to your life insurance policy.
 It simplifies life insurance coverage by allowing the primary policyholder to protect their spouse under a single policy.
 This eliminates the need for separate insurance plans, making it a cost-effective choice for couples looking to secure life insurance.
 And the cherry on top?
-The versatility of a spouse term rider enables it to be attached to a variety of policy forms, be it term or whole life insurance.
+The versatility of this rider enables it to be attached to a variety of policy forms, be it term or whole life insurance.

 Financial Security for Both Spouses